Tyson Events Center: Notable events

+Concerts

+The arena has hosted numerous concerts, by artists such as Aerosmith, Dolly Parton, Elton John,Taylor Swift, Britney Spears, Cher, Trace Adkins, Kenny Chesney, Rascal Flatts, Fleetwood Mac, Kiss, Cheap Trick, Alan Jackson, Nickelback, 311, Neil Diamond, Carrie Underwood, Little Big Town, Ozzy Osbourne, Rob Zombie, Buckcherry, The Offspring, Brad Paisley, Miranda Lambert, Whitesnake, Papa Roach and Creed.

+Comedians

+The venue has hosted notable comedians such as Nate Bargatze, Kevin Hart, Gabriel Iglesias, and Larry the Cable Guy.

-Wrestling
+Professional Wrestling

 The site has hosted World Wrestling Entertainment on numerous occasions, including a live un-televised event on September 25, 2004, followed by a televised SmackDown on May 17, 2005; and four televised Raw programs on July 10, 2006, February 5, 2007, January 12, 2009 along with an ECW taping the same night, and Raw on July 1, 2013.
 There was another non-televised show on August 16, 2009.
 It has also hosted TNA Wrestling Live on June 4, 2010.
 In December 2014, there was a SmackDown televised event featuring the Immortal Hulk Hogan acting as an authority figure for the night.

 In 2016 there was a WWE Live event (Smackdown) non-televised event featuring AJ Styles vs Dean Ambrose for the WWE Championship, The Usos vs Ryhno and Heath Slater for the Smackdown Tag Team Championships, The Hype Bros and American Alpha vs The Ascension and the Vaudevillians, Kalisto vs Tyler Brezze, The Miz vs Apollo Crews, Natalya and Carmela vs Emma and Naomi, Kane vs Bray Wyatt and Luke Harper and Alexa Bliss vs Becky Lynch for the Smackdown Women's Championship.

 Most recently on April 22, 2019, the arena hosted non-televised WWE Live: Smackdown.
 The event featured 7 Matches including Charlotte Flair defeating Bayley via her signature Figure 8, Roman Reigns defeating Elias, WWE Intercontinental Champion Finn Balor defeating Mustafa Ali.
 The main event featured WWE Champion Kofi Kingston defeating Randy Orton to retain thanks to assistance from Kevin Owens who gave Orton a Stone Cold Stunner while the referee was knocked out and Kingston finished with his signature Trouble in Paradise.

 WWE was scheduled to return to the arena on December 17, 2019 for a RAW taping that would air on December 23, 2019 but was cancelled by WWE for “scheduling conflicts” but was actually due to low ticket sales.

+Bull Riding

+The venue regularly hosts rodeos and bull rides, including PRCA-sanctioned Rodeos and Cinch World's Toughest Rodeo.